 You can also manually upload a WSDL in the trigger (inbound) direction for a specific service instead of parsing the WSDL from the HTTP-based service catalog WSDL specified on the Connections page.
 This option enables you to upload a WSDL for a particular service in which element-to-element mappings can be performed to deal with

-Integrating with on-premises Oracle Utilities applications can be done using the on-premises agent.
+You can integrate with on-premises Oracle Utilities applications using the on-premises connectivity agent.

 Secure WSDL Support